 This is an introductory computer half-course offered in the Fall and Winter terms by the School of Computing at Queen's University.
 It surveys many fields of computing science, presents case studies of fascinating examples of computers in use in diverse areas, and discusses the possibilities, limitations, and risks of computers.
 Particular attention is given to issues of security, privacy and ethics.

-|Lecture||Tuesday||8:30 am||9:20 am||Jeffery 155/157|
+|Lecture||Monday||8:30 am||9:20 am||Jeffery Room155/157|

-|Lecture/Lab*||Wednesday||10:30 am||11:20 am||Jeffery 155/157|
+|Lecture/Lab*||Tuesday||10:30 am||11:20 am||Jeffery Room 155/157|

-|Lecture/Lab/Quiz*||Friday||9:30 am||10:20 am||Jeffery Room 155/157|
+|Lecture/Lab/Quiz*||Thursday||9:30 am||10:20 am||Jeffery Room 155/157|

 CISC P81 News

 Look here frequently for important announcements and items of interest.
 More recent entries are at the top.

 See you Monday Jan 7th in Jeffery Room 155 @ 8:30 am for our first class.

 Watch This Space!

 Check onQ frequently for course-related announcements.